-When I first went on the market last fall, I quickly discovered that there were many hundreds of books, blogs, and websites out there about the academic job search, ranging from brief essays on particular aspects to full-on guides that took you from grad school to the first year of assistant professor life.
+When I first went on the market in 2013, I quickly discovered that there were many hundreds of books, blogs, and websites out there about the academic job search, ranging from brief essays on particular aspects to full-on guides that took you from grad school to the first year of assistant professor life.
 Some, like the basic preparation guides published by many university career centers, were pithy but vague: “Be prepared to answer questions about both your research and your teaching.”
 Others, like the infamous The Professor is In, were smart and witty, but quite difficult to navigate, especially if you were looking for something specific.

 What I found myself wanting (and not finding) was something in between: not a long list of other people’s articles to wade through, not a vague collection of advice — “Stay calm and maintain eye contact during the interview”; “Make sure your job talk is both specific and general enough” — but an easily navigable, up-to-date resource that digested the most useful information from around the web into a series of step-by-step guides tailored to each part of the process.